Measure total harmonic distortion (THD) of signal

 A discrete version of this block is available in the powerlib_extras/Discrete Measurements library.

 Note: The Measurements section of the Control and Measurements library contains the THD block.
 This is an improved version of the Total Harmonic Distortion block.
 The new block features a mechanism that eliminates duplicate continuous and discrete versions of the same block by basing the block configuration on the simulation mode.
-If your legacy models contain the Total Harmonic Distortion block, they will continue to work.
+If your legacy models contain the Total Harmonic Distortion block, they continue to work.
 However, for best performance, use the THD block in your new models.

 The Total Harmonic Distortion block measures the total harmonic distortion (THD) of a periodic distorted signal.
 The signal can be a measured voltage or current.